What is a lifetime Isa?

-As with a regular Isa, you will be able to hold multiple lifetime Isas at one time, however, you can only open and pay into one lifetime Isa in each tax year.
+As with a regular Isa, you can hold multiple lifetime Isas at once.
+However, you can only open and pay into one lifetime Isa in each tax year.

-You can transfer money from existing Isas and any money you move across from previous years’ Isas will not affect your overall Isa limit for that year.
+You can also transfer money across from existing Isas.
+Any money you move across from previous years’ Isas won't affect your overall Isa limit for that year.

 How much can I pay into a lifetime Isa?

-If you open a lifetime Isa you can still have a regular cash Isa, a stocks and shares Isa and an – as long as your overall contributions are within the annual Isa limit (£20,000 for 2018-19 tax year).
+If you open a lifetime Isa you can still have a regular cash Isa, a stocks and shares Isa and an innovative finance Isa, as long as your overall contributions are within the annual Isa limit (£20,000 for the 2022-23 tax year).

 As with all other Isas, your money grows tax-free.